What are release notes?

 Make sure you let them know how these updates will affect their overall experience and if they need to do anything different when they next log in or use the product.

-Planning to launch a new product or revamp an existing product?
+Planning to or revamp an existing product?
 If you want to communicate changes with customers, consider sharing a release note with information on how they can view the changelogs.

 This can build transparency and show users you're confident in your processes and your service.

 Version control is for project management documents.
-Version control system logs allow project managers and developers to track and manage changes to software code.
+Version control system logs allow and developers to track and manage changes to software code.

 Sharing these logs with end users can demonstrate your commitment to quality and the lengths you and your team go to perfect a product.